-Great tool for tinkering / (multi)programming ESP12, ESP08 and ESP07.Designed by SMDKing, Ships from Netherlands
+Great tool for tinkering / (multi)programming ESP12, ESP08 and ESP07.Designed by SMDKing in Netherlands

 This is a very flexible programmer for ESP8266 modules, like the ESP12, ESP08 and ESP07.
 No other programmer offers you the flexibility or desired amount of freedom, like this programmer.
 What I mean ?
 It's easy to slide in a module and make your first steps.
 Onboard LEDs will indicate the status of a pin.

 This programmer can be powered over USB (3.0), or simple USB-hub (without current-control) or external powersource / adapter (for external adapter, a locked 2-pin socket is included).

 :[Wiring]: When I made my first steps into IoT, I bumped into an ESP12-module.
 When the ESP12 arrived, I had to hardwire some electronics to create a programmer.
 It was with ups and downs.
 Most important problem : 115k2 Bps transfer-rate for programming.
 Thin wires and high-speed data transfers don't mix well together.
 They're a source of troubles (interference because they act like an antenna and other errors might pop up.).

 :[Pin-status]: OK,. so I had to go for a programmer.
 Searching a bit, found one, got one.
 It contained an "integrated" onboard ESP12.
 Great, no loose connections !
 However, everytime verifying the status of a pin, I had to grab my oscilloscope, Logic Analyzer or multimeter.